wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-diagnostic-extension.md

 The Linux Diagnostic Extension helps a user monitor the Linux VMs running on Windows Azure, with the following functionalities:

-- Collects and uploads Linux VM's system performance, diagnostic, and syslog data to user’s storage table.
+- Collects and uploads Linux VM's system performance, diagnostic, and syslog data to user's storage table.
 - Enables user to customize the data metrics that will be collected and uploaded.
 - Enables user to upload specified log files to designated storage table.